drola/weight-logger-pwa/README.md

 ## TODO

+- Connection to Dropbox
-- editing, deleting: load actual record based on the URL
+- <del>editing, deleting: load actual record based on the URL</del>
 - <del>Refactor: Do sorting on all displays/exports but not internally in reducers.
 This is to be able to refer records simply by their index - not needed anymore</del>
 - complete CRUD screens and integrate w redux state
 - <del>test reducers</del>